 The colorful Grand Bazaar, traditional pastries, hundreds of palaces and temples of Istanbul … will make you fall in love from the first sight.
 Istanbul is a special city for its location that lies between Europe and Asia, it has been a dream destination for every traveler around the world.
 The fascination of the solemn of the Oriental and the modern of the Western attract many people to come to explore the culture when they get a chance!
-Let’s discover the beautiful city through my trip to Istanbul: Visit the bridge city of Asia and Europe.
+Let’s discover the beautiful city through my trip to Istanbul and Istanbul trip blog: Visit the bridge city of Asia and Europe.

 Needless to say about the architectural, historical buildings, which are highly praised in Istanbul, I will tell you about the place that makes me most passionate: the Grand Bazaar.

 Before I came here, I had read many things about the greatness of the market, but when I first discovered it, I still could not resist opening my mouth with surprise.

 You will be stuck in the maze without knowing where you came from and how to get out.
 And I got lost in one of the largest and most famous market in the world.
 It is highly recommended to bring yourself a map of the market!